-In the last three decades, concern over quality of indoor air has increased.
+In the last three decades, concern over the quality of indoor air has increased.
 Homes, schools, and offices have been made more airtight in efforts to reduce energy costs.
 Reduced fresh air exchanges and more time spent indoors have increased exposure to airborne contaminants.
 At the same time, although not necessarily related, there has been an epidemic increase in asthma and allergies.
 Airborne particles, allergens or chemicals can trigger allergic reactions and asthma attacks.

 The “Trapping Effect” of Carpet

-Particles, pollen, dander and allergens, which are all light enough to be carried with the wind and too small to be seen, move around indoor and outdoor air.
-Eventually they settle out on horizontal surfaces.
+Particles, pollen, dander and allergens, which are all light enough to be carried with the wind and too small to be seen, move around the indoor and outdoor air.
+Eventually, they settle out on horizontal surfaces.
 Although dust on bookcases and floors is easily seen, settled dust in carpet is not as visible.
 According to published research in the American Industrial Hygiene Journal by the University of Public Health in St. Louis, Missouri, carpet is perhaps the most important reservoir of airborne dust, and its contained allergens.
 The retention or “trapping effect” of carpet keeps contaminants and allergens out of the air.

 Hard Flooring vs. Carpet